 Allergic reactions to vaccines (including immediate hypersensitivity reactions) have been estimated to occur approximately once per 50,000-1,000,000 doses.
 Anaphylaxis, the most concerning type of such reactions, has been estimated to occur approximately once per 100,000-1,000,000 doses for most commonly administered vaccines .
 Rates of anaphylaxis can differ depending on the vaccine, age of the recipient, and gender; for example, adult females are at a relatively higher risk of hypersensitivity reactions including anaphylaxis than males.
 However, anaphylaxis is very rare .
 Hives occurs more commonly, but no precise rate is available.

-Most studies published since the 2012 IOM report have not found a statistically significant association between vaccination and anaphylaxis [5-7], but this is unsurprising considering the rarity of this adverse event and possibility of misclassification; prospective cohort studies are usually too small to detect the small increased risk of anaphylaxis following vaccines .
-A recent Vaccine Safety Datalink study identified 33 confirmed vaccine-triggered anaphylaxis cases among 25,173,965 vaccine doses, which corresponds to a rate of 1.3 cases of anaphylaxis per million vaccine doses .
-Two studies of the 2013-2014 and 2014-2015 flu seasons in the United Kingdom study found no occurrences of systemic allergic reactions following LAIV in young people with egg allergy, even among those who had previously experienced anaphylaxis to eggs [326, 327].
+Most studies published since the 2012 IOM report have not found a statistically significant association between vaccination and anaphylaxis [5-8], but this is unsurprising considering the rarity of this adverse event and possibility of misclassification; prospective cohort studies are usually too small to detect the small increased risk of anaphylaxis following vaccines .
+A Vaccine Safety Datalink study identified 33 confirmed vaccine-triggered anaphylaxis cases among 25,173,965 vaccine doses, which corresponds to a rate of 1.3 cases of anaphylaxis per million vaccine doses .
+Two studies of the 2013-2014 and 2014-2015 flu seasons in the United Kingdom study found no occurrences of systemic allergic reactions following LAIV in young people with egg allergy, even among those who had previously experienced anaphylaxis to eggs [10, 11].
 A prospective observational cohort study of California children and adults 2-49 years of age found no significantly increased risk of hypersensitivity during the 3-day risk interval for 62,040 quadrivalent LAIV recipients during the 2013–2014 influenza season overall; although when restricting the analysis to recipients 5-8 years of age, a significantly higher risk of hypersensitivity was observed . mRNA COVID-19 vaccines have been shown to cause allergic reactions anaphylaxis.
 An analysis of VAERS reports found an early anaphylaxis reporting rate after the Pfizer vaccine of 4.7 cases/million doses administered, or about 1 case in 200,000 doses, and 2.5 cases/million doses administered or 1 in 400,000 doses after the Moderna vaccine .

 Proposed Biological Mechanism